 It’s officially September and that means fall is right around the corner.
 For those of us who live in areas with a lot of trees, it’s a beautiful time of the year.
 But it’s not all pumpkin pies and football for us dedicated homeowners.
 Weekends mean there’s work to be done.
 So, in the spirit of offering a helping hand, here’s a quick fall home maintenance checklist of fall home maintenance tasks you’ll want to be sure to take care of before fall turns that quick, cold corner into winter.

 Remove the hoses from your outdoor faucets.

 Leaving them attached is asking for a big mess.
 If water remains in the faucet and in the section of pipe that is just inside the exterior wall, it will eventually freeze.
 Prevent problems that are caused by freezing water, close the inside valve to each outdoor faucet, make sure no water is left in the faucets outside of the home.
-When it does, that water will expand and potentially crack the pipes and faucet.
+When it does freeze, that water will expand and potentially crack the pipes and faucet.
 To be extra safe, turn off the valves that supply water to any outside faucets you have.
 That way you won’t have to worry about smaller amounts of water making their way into the pipes.
 Make sure to shut off water to the main valve, shut off the automatic controller, open drain valves and then remove the water from the system.
 If you have above ground sprinklers make sure to remove them and shake out the water.

 Seal any cracks.